Lab 3: Introduction to JS

 When applied to the root element (<html>

 ) this property will already get your site very close to a proper dark mode.
 Try it now!
-Add it to your stylesheet so that it’s applied on every page.
+Add color-scheme: dark

 Adjusting the border color